spiccolroaz/CCI_extractor/README.md

 The script can be easily translated into other languages (e.g., Python, R).
 Scheduled to be done.

+General notes:
+- the use of quality flags and uncertainty estimates is always highly recommended
+- it may be useful to save daily nc files (as in the original repository) if the region of interest is wide

 Contact:
 Sebastiano Piccolroaz
 University of Trento (Italy)